 However this number of legal participants is misleading because Austin and McMahon were absent for large portions of the match, and so the ring was actually a lot emptier than the above numbers indicate.
 When the times for Austin and McMahon are adjusted to reflect their lengthy absences from the ring, the total ring time for all superstars drops to 3h 27m 56s.
 That comes out to a more realistic average of 3.7 competitors in the ring at any given second.

 Here is a better way to understand how many men were in the ring at any given time.
-This list shows the total time that the ring was filled with an exact number of discrete superstars at once:
+This table shows the total time that the ring was filled with an exact number of discrete superstars at once:

 6 different men (Austin, Droz, Road Dogg, Kane, Vince, Shamrock) had the ring to themselves at one point.